adrianwedd/Agentic-Index/CONTRIBUTING.md

 pre-commit run inject-readme --all-files
 ```

 To run the scraping and ranking tools locally, install the CLI:

 ```bash
 pip install agentic-index-cli
 ```

+## PR Checklist

+Before requesting review, verify:

+- [ ] Architectural changes are clearly explained.
+- [ ] Security implications are considered.
+- [ ] Tests cover new or updated code.
+- [ ] Documentation is updated as needed.

+### Pair Review for Sensitive Changes

+Security-sensitive work and large refactors must be reviewed by a second
+maintainer.
+Mention another maintainer when opening these PRs.

 ### Architecture